Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Equations of motion at quadratic order in spin

-The momentum-velocity relation \eqref{momvelTD} implies that the familiar Newtonian result $p^a\propto u^a$, which also holds at the geodesic $(S^{ab}=0)$ and linear-in-spin order ($O(1)$), becomes false with the spin-induced quadrupole ($O(2)$).
+The momentum-velocity relation \eqref{momvelTD} implies that the familiar result $p^a\propto u^a$, which also holds in Newtonian mechanics and at geodesic and non-spinning orders, becomes false at $O(2)$.
 The last two terms in equation \eqref{momvelTD} are referred to as \emph{hidden momentum}, and are a relativistic feature.
-Notice also that even in the absence of quadrupole $(\kappa=0$ in \eqref{momvelTD}), there is still a quadratic-in-spin terms, which is a dipole-squared effect, also absent in Newtonian gravity.
+Notice also that even in the absence of quadrupole $(\kappa=0$ in \eqref{momvelTD}), there is still a quadratic-in-spin term, which is a dipole-squared effect, also absent in Newtonian mechanics.

+Lastly, we mention that the two quadratic-in-spin terms on the RHS of \eqref{momvelTD} exhibit a remarkable simplification when $\kappa=1$ and the background is Einstein ($\Lambda$-vacuum).
+Indeed, using the decomposition of the spin tensors \eqref{zip!} and \eqref{expTheta}, the equality of both Riemann Hodge-duals for Einstein spacetimes \eqref{starR-Rstar}, and identity \eqref{epsIds}, we show that

+A few comments can be made on equation \eqref{p=muu}.
+First, in the case the ``canonical'' black hole binary (a Kerr secondary with $\kappa = 1$ in a Kerr primary), one obtains the remarkable result $p^a = \mu u^a$.
+This feature was already noticed in a Kerr background \cite{BiFaGe.15,ViKuStHi.16}.
+Our expression \eqref{p=muu} here provides a covariant proof of that result, while extending it to Einstein backgrounds.
+However, this proportionality between four-velocity and four-momentum fails generically in two ways: for non-Einstein backgrounds, with contributions from the Ricci tensor on the RHS of \eqref{p=muu}; or when the secondary does not possess the quadrupole structure of a test Kerr black hole, i.e., $\kappa\neq 1$.